wyukawa/eboshi/README.md

   --version            show program's version number and exit -v, --verbose        Increase verbosity of output.
 Can be repeated.
   --log-file LOG_FILE  Specify a file to log output.
 Disabled by default.
-  -q, --quiet          suppress output except warnings and errors -h, --help           show this help message and exit --debug              show tracebacks on errors
+  -q, --quiet          Suppress output except warnings and errors.
+  -h, --help           Show this help message and exit.
+  --debug              Show tracebacks on errors.

 Commands:
   addSchedule    add schedule azkaban job